-Certification: Fire and Emergency Services Instructor 2 CTS Guide: Fire and Emergency Services Instructor 2 Certification Training Standards Guide (2019) Description: This course provides the skills and knowledge needed for the intermediate level professional instructor to safely, effectively, and competently develop lesson plans and evaluation instruments, teach and deliver instruction, evaluate and coach other instructors, and analyze resources and formulate a program budget.
+Course Details Certification: Fire and Emergency Services Instructor 2 CTS Guide: Fire and Emergency Services Instructor 2 Certification Training Standards Guide (2019) This course provides the skills and knowledge needed for the intermediate Description: level professional instructor to safely, effectively, and competently develop lesson plans and evaluation instruments, teach and deliver instruction, evaluate and coach other instructors, and analyze resources and formulate a program budget.
 Designed For: Personnel preparing to be a college level fire instructor, Company Officer, or SFT Registered Instructor, or anyone who provides instruction in a public safety environment.
 Prerequisites: Instructor 1: Instructional Methodology (2012) or (2019) Standard: Complete all group activities and formative tests.
 Pass all individual activities without omitting critical criteria as identified on the activity sheet.
 Complete all summative tests with a minimum score of 80%.
-Hours (Total): 40 hours (11.75 lecture / 28.25 application, including testing) Maximum Class Size: 32 Instructor Level: : SFT Registered Instructor Any individual evaluating student teaching demonstrations must be a Registered SFT Instructor, a certified Instructor 2, or a certified Fire and Emergency Services Instructor 2.
-Instructor/Stude structor/Student Ratio: 1:32 (lecture) / 1:16 (teaching demonstrations) Restrictions: None SFT Designation: CFSTES
+40 hours\ / 48 hours\\ Hours (Total): (11.75 lecture / 28.25 application, including testing) Certification Exam Hours: 8 hours (only needed if the certification exam is conducted within the course) Maximum Class Size: 32 Instructor Level: SFT Registered Instructor Any individual evaluating student teaching demonstrations must be a Registered SFT Instructor, a certified Instructor 2, or a certified Fire and Emergency Services Instructor 2.
+Instructor/Student Ratio: 1:32 (lecture) / 1:16 (teaching demonstrations)

+Restrictions: None

+SFT Designation: CFSTES